 (2) Every Field Sobriety Test Is Voluntary and Optional – Just Say NO

 Rule Number 2 is NOT to take or attempt ANY roadside exercises, evaluations, or verbal tests.
 All evaluations, exercises, or tests are 100 percent optional.

 Be prepared when the situation arises, and know what to do when pressured to perform field sobriety tests like the “eye test” (the HGN test), the one-leg stand, the alphabet, or the walk the line evaluations.
 Any attempts to do these subjectively graded roadside exercises will become the KEY EVIDENCE prosecutors focus on in a Georgia DUI less safe case.

 These NHTSA (National Highway Traffic Safety Administration) roadside evaluations are 100% OPTIONAL.
 Do not let the officer test your EYES, or have you repeat letters in the alphabet, or walk a straight line or do the one leg stand.
 Even the pre-arrest, handheld breathalyzer is OPTIONAL.
-Don’t take any tests or do or say anything.
+Don’t take any tests (before you are cuffed) or do or say anything.

 As stated above, the DUI less safe case rises or falls on these OPTIONAL evaluations.
 This unfortunate and inaccurate description (i.e., using the word “tests’) is misleading since the NHTSA standardized field sobriety tests are not “reliable” tests of sobriety at all.

 (3) In a Georgia DUI, do not blow into the Portable Breathalyzer at the roadway!